 COVID 19 is impacting all aspects of life.
 Fear, anxiety, and uncertainty impact our ability to focus and to cope.
 With jobs on the line, children and family at home, it can feel overwhelming and suffocating.
 Paying attention to your mental health is critical to you, your family and the community.

 During the COVID 19 crisis we are set up to provide HIPAA compliant video/audio sessions designed specifically for online therapy.
 Please discuss the process with our business office or your therapist.
+At this time, this is covered by all state funded & most commercial insurance.

 C is for Creativity -- Creativity is key to resilience.
 Creativity helps us think outside the box.
 It allows us to turn challenges around so we can view them from all angles.
 Creativity is also critical in finding solutions.
 Feeling trapped or limited is merely another opportunity for putting a new creative twist into action.
 It is also good to note that incubation allows creative ideas to grow.
 Take this time of confinement as an opportunity for allowing new ideas and self-discovery.